landoskape/dominoes/docs/basicPolicies.md

 #### Double Agent
-Double agents assign an infinite value to any double option (because it allows) the agent to play again.
+Double agents assign an infinite value to any double option (because it allows the agent to play again).
 Then, to any other option that isn't a double, the value is set to the number of points on the option, just like for greedy agents.